NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-page-options.md

 to:

-<a title="Tweet" class="social-share--custom-tweet" href="#" data-tl-code="ARN2016-1-TW" data-title="#ScreentoSave aims to increase #colorectalcancer screening rates in racially/ethnically diverse &amp; rural communities" data-url="http://go.usa.gov/x9yfF">  </a>
+<a class="social-share--custom-tweet" href="#" data-tl-code="ARN2016-1-TW" data-title="#ScreentoSave aims to increase #colorectalcancer screening rates in racially/ethnically diverse &amp; rural communities" data-url="http://go.usa.gov/x9yfF">  </a>

 (remove span and all classes and add social-share--custom-tweet)

 All pages with addthis_share override blocks and pulling in addthis need to be edited to remove addthis and rename global config to whatever gets decided on.

-TODO: Spanish text for custom tweet title
-Rename this file with release date?
+TODO: Spanish text for custom tweet title and email Rename this file with release date?